smyoung88/bikesharing/README.md

   <img src="https://github.com/smyoung88/bikesharing/blob/main/images/gender_bias_3.png" title="NYC Male vs Female Rider Distribution">
 </p>

 This graph shows that there are a lot more males riding bikes around NYC than females.
+Female riders are in blue, male riders are in orange, and riders whos genders were unknown are in red.
 As an outsider that is not familiar with the area, one might wonder if there are more males than females in NYC and that is where there is such a big difference.
 If not, investors might consider how to be more inclusive of females to increase their numbers and improve the business opportunity when applied to Des Moines.

 ### What are the peak hours?